 The Test IdP supports outer EAP types of either PEAP or TTLS and inner (phase 2) authentication via either MSCHAPv2, PAP or GTC.

-The encryption certificate it uses is signed by a dedicated, private CA.
+The outer identity is not validated and can contain any value.
 If you wish to test anonymous outer identities, you may use email@example.com.

 To aid with debugging, a subset of the most recent logs from the Test IdP can be viewed here.

 Please note the test credentials are for testing by a single institution's administrator(s) only.
 Do not re-share them with your users or with another institution, or you risk compromising your own test accounts too.

 Some institutions have exchanged test credentials with each other, much as they've done with ourselves.
 There's some merit in doing this even if you make use of the Test IdP, since it gives you another perspective and a real-world test case.

 This is easiest to arrange when you already know the administrator of the remote eduroam identity provider and can leverage your existing trust relationship with them.
 Maybe you can reciprocally provide them with test credentials for your network?